This page is still under construction.

 LED Light Stick

 The snowmen are illuminated by waterproof LEDs centered in their bodies (snowman enema?).
 These are the same 12V IP65-rated 30 led/meter (10 pixels/meter) strips of pixels we used for the original LED Snowmen.
 Details about all of our different pixels are on LED Pixels.
+We spent about $40 on enough pixels for all 12 snowmen and were able to reuse the same connectors previously used with the old snowmen.

 The pixels are mounted on a 3 foot length of 3/4 inch PVC pipe.We use 18 pixels for each snowman (54 LEDs since 12V pixels have 3 LEDs per pixel) with 9 running from base to head and another 9 returning from head back to base.
 We stuck the pixel strips to the PVC using the pixel strips’ adhesive backing and then added 5 zip ties to hold the strips tight over time.